 It is self-service business analytics and data visualization that anyone can use.
 It translates pictures of data into optimized queries.
 With tableau desktop, you can directly connect to data from your data warehouse for life up to date data analysis.
 You can also perform queries without writing a single line of code.
 Import all your data into Tableau’s data engine from multiple sources & integrate altogether by combining multiple views in an interactive dashboard.

 It is more of enterprise-level Tableau software.
-You can publish dashboards with Desktop version and share them throughout the organization with a web-based Tableau server.
+You can publish dashboards with a Desktop version and share them throughout the organization with a web-based Tableau server.
 It leverages fast databases through live connections.

 This is a hosted version of the Tableau server which helps makes business intelligence faster and easier than before.
-You can publish Tableau dashboards with Desktop version and share them with colleagues.
+You can publish Tableau dashboards with the Desktop version and share them with colleagues.

 Tableau Viewer should have at least 100 viewers in order to eligible to purchase the plan.
-User can also get the 14 days free trial from Tableau.
+Users can also get the 14 days free trial from Tableau.
 In this way, you can test it before you buy it.
 It also offers the user $500 per year packages for the more in-depth level of usage with no data limit restrictions.

 Advantages of using Tableau over Power BI

 Whereas, Power BI is not as powerful as Tableau.
-But it is the best fit for small business or companies.
+But it is the best fit for small businesses or companies.
 Any small business can afford it, and it offers enough functionality for its operations.

 On the other hand, Tableau is the most widely used and influential business intelligence tool.
 You can connect it with the Hadoop database.
 It also can identify the resource automatically.
 You can connect it with an enormous database.
+I hope this Tableau Tutorial gives you a clear picture of the Tableau tool.